cid-doc/cid-doc.github.io/README.md

 >**Note:** The rows number of the log files can be adjusted by the `logsize` parameter in [cid.conf](#cid.conf) file.

 ### cid <a name="cid" />
 The **cid** is the _CLI_ alternative to cid-gtk, and can be used to run all the features of the graphical tool on the command line or in bash scripts.

 >**Note:** Use `man cid` command to access the complete manual for that utility.

 ### cid-change-pass and cid-change-pass-gtk <a name="ccp_ccp-gtk" />
+The `cid-change-pass` is a command line utility that allows domain users to change their passwords directly from the Linux computer joined to AD.

+The command must be executed by the user himself who wants to change his password.
+It must inform the program of its **current password** and the **new password**.
+This may contain restrictions according to the domain's security policies.

+If run as a superuser (**root**), the program should receive one or more domain user accounts as an argument.
+You will need to enter the current password for each of these users to perform the password change procedure.

+The `cid-change-pass-gtk` tool provides a simple and intuitive graphical interface to the _cid-change-pass_ utility.

 ### cid.conf <a name="cid.conf" />